masseydigital/az203-exam-prep/README.md

 # AZ-203 Exam Prep Course Notes
 This is my course notes repo for AZ-203 Developing Solutions for Microsoft Azure Exam Prep.
+The structure of this repository is all of the course notes located inside of this repo for the Udemy course and then each section of the exam will have examples where I implemented a solution to meet the objective.
+The solutions will either be custom solutions related to projects that I'm interested in, or solutions that Microsoft, or another third-party has suggested.

+The sections of the Exam are:
+1) Develop Azure Infrastructure as a Service (10-15%)
+2) Develop Azure Platform as a Service Compute Solutions (20-25%)
+3) Develop for Azure Storage (15-20%)
+4) Implement Azure Security (10-15%)
+5) Monitor, Troubleshoot, and Optimize Solutions (10-15%)
+6) Connect to and Consume Azure adn Third-Party Services (20-25%)

+# Udemy Course Notes

 ## Virtual Machines
 A _Virtual Machine (VM)_ is essentially an instance of a computer that includes its own memory, ram, OS, etc.  Infrastructure as a Service (IAAS).
 Can use SSH or RDP to control remotely.
 Each Azure VM has its own pricing plan which bases with per second pricing, and also has yearly pricing plans.
 Some high performance VM's are blocked by default to protect the user from purchasing something that costs a lot of money.